akissinger/chyp/README.md

 # Modules and importing

 As structures and proofs get more complicated, we may want to split them into multiple files.
-Every `*.chyp` file defines a module, which can be imported in other `*.chyp` file.
+Every chyp file defines a module, which can be imported in other chyp files.
 Suppose for example we define the following file `monoid.chyp`:

     gen m : 2 -> 1
     gen u : 0 -> 1